dalemusser/MUENGR_ITCurriculum/INFOTC 4440 Android App Development III/INFOTC 4440 Android App Development III.md

 ### Syllabus (v1.0)

 This is a third in a series of courses on developing Android applications using Android Studio and the Java and Kotlin programming languages.
+This course covers advanced topics in application architecture, application design, data persistence, and client-server architecture.
 The following topics are covered in this third course:

  * Using the Android Studio integrated development environment (IDE).
  * Using Android Studio Layout Editor to design and create user interfaces.